NSW's highest town at 1,488m above sea level

 The original township of Cabramurra was constructed to house Scheme workers and their families, and was the base for the Tumut 1 and Tumut 2 Power Station projects during the 1950s and 60s.
 The town was modernised and rebuilt in the early 1970s and is still home to many Scheme workers.
-The public are welcome to travel to Cabramurra.
+Members of the public are welcome to travel to Cabramurra.

 Where: Cabramurra General Store, Murralin Road, Cabramurra